I'm using useQuery function from @tanstack/query to fetch data from the server. This function

 observableQuery.status = tanstackQuery.status;

-hook can simply be wrapped around the call to useQuery
+});The useObservableQuery hook can simply be wrapped around the call to useQuery,

 similar API):